google/mobly-bundled-snippets/README.md

 a pull request.

 Before sending a pull request, run the `presubmit` target to format and run lint over the code.
 Fix any issues it indicates.
-When complete, ask for the pull request.
+When complete, send the pull request.

 ```shell
 ./gradlew presubmit